 The Eb Dorian mode is the second mode of the Db major scale, a half-tone higher than the D Dorian mode and C major scale.

-It has the same notes as the Db major scale, but its tonal center is Eb.
+It uses the same notes as the Db major scale, but its tonal center is Eb.

 | Db Major | Db | Eb | F | Gb | Ab | Bb | C |